 Family Peer Support Specialist - Northeast/Central Maryland

-The Maryland Coalition of Families (MCF) is hiring a part-time Family Peer Support Specialist for the Northeast/Central region, focusing on families in Harford County.
+The Maryland Coalition of Families (MCF) is hiring a part-time Family Peer Support Specialist for the Northeast/Central region, focusing on families in Harford and Baltimore Counties.
 The Family Peer Support Specialist will be a primary caregiver of a youth, adolescent or young adult who has intensive mental health needs, and will provide family-to-family support, education, advocacy, coaching, information and referral and follow-up to families seeking assistance.

 Essential Duties and Responsibilities:

 - Provide education and support to families with youth, adolescents and young adults with intensive behavioral health needs to negotiate their way through the social, legal, educational and health care systems.